mikwielgus/undoredo/README.md

 use undoredo::{Insert, Recorder, UndoRedo};

 fn main() {
-    // The recorder records the ongoing changes to the underlying collection. let mut recorder: Recorder<usize, char, HashMap<usize, char>> = Recorder::new(HashMap::new());
+    // The recorder records the ongoing changes to the recorded collection. let mut recorder: Recorder<usize, char, HashMap<usize, char>> = Recorder::new(HashMap::new());

     // The undo-redo struct maintains the undo-redo bistack.